Gamify-IT/docs/dev-manuals/architecture/chickenshock-backend/README.md

 ## Links

 - The [user docs](../../../user-manuals/minigames/chickenshock.md) explain how to play the game.
-- The program code is available at [here](https://github.com/Gamify-IT/chickenshock-backend).
+- The program code is available [here](https://github.com/Gamify-IT/chickenshock-backend).
 - The overview of the architecture can be found [here](../general-architecture.md).

 ## General code structure

-This [Java code of the backend](https://github.com/Gamify-IT/finite-quiz-backend/blob/adef8dd1e681d655d26852d7c5741e254db16e57/src/main/java/de/unistuttgart/finitequizbackend) has the following package structure
+This [Java backend](https://github.com/Gamify-IT/chickenshock-backend/tree/main/src/main/java/de/unistuttgart/chickenshockbackend) has the following package structure
 - `data`: Contains the data objects and DTOs
 - `controllers`: Containers the server routes
 - `services`: Contains the business logic